 Training Provided by Instructors of Structured Literacy Certification Programs

-Individuals qualified to provide the coursework and practicum approved for Structured Literacy Certification by the Ohio Dyslexia Committee may develop and provide training courses for the purpose of this requirement.
-If the instructor is developing a course different from what is already approved through the Structured Literacy Certification program, the course must be at least 18 hours and include the content recommended by the Ohio Dyslexia Committee (outlined below).
+Individuals qualified to provide the coursework and practicum approved for Structured Literacy Certification by the Ohio Dyslexia Committee may develop and provide training for the purpose of this requirement.
+If the instructor is developing training that is different from what is already approved through the Structured Literacy Certification program, the training must be at least 18 hours and include the content recommended by the Ohio Dyslexia Committee (outlined below).

 Ohio Department of Education Dyslexia Course